ManuelSpinola/h3sdm/README.md

 # h3sdm

-**h3sdm**: Machine learning–based spatial species distribution modeling and habitat/landscape analysis using H3 spatial grids.
+**h3sdm**: Machine learning–based spatial species distribution modeling and habitat/landscape analysis using H3 spatial index grids.

 ## Overview

-**h3sdm** is an R package for **species distribution modeling (SDM)** and **habitat analysis** using hexagonal grids based on [H3](https://h3geo.org/).
+**h3sdm** is an R package for **species distribution modeling (SDM)** and **habitat analysis** using hexagonal spatial index grids based on [H3](https://h3geo.org/).

 It provides a consistent spatial framework to combine species occurrence data with environmental predictors and landscape metrics, enabling both ecological modeling and habitat characterization.
+The modeling framework is built on **tidymodels**, offering flexibility to use different approaches (e.g., logistic regression, GAMs, Random Forest, XGBoost).

 Key features include:

-- Conversion of point occurrence data into H3-based spatial grids.
+- Conversion of point occurrence data into **H3-based spatial grids**

-- Extraction of environmental and landscape predictors at different resolutions.
+- Extraction of environmental and landscape predictors at different resolutions

-- Support for multiple modeling approaches (e.g., logistic regression, GAMs, Random Forest, XGBoost).
+- Support for multiple modeling approaches through **tidymodels**

-- Tools for visualizing model predictions and habitat structure.
+- Tools for visualizing model predictions and habitat structure

-By leveraging H3 grids, **h3sdm** makes it easy to bridge **species distribution modeling** and **landscape ecology** in a scalable way.
+By leveraging **H3 grids** and the **tidymodels** ecosystem, **h3sdm** makes it easy to bridge **species distribution modeling** and **landscape ecology** in a scalable way.

 ------------------------------------------------------------------------